 Notes

-Yeast: when I originally posted this recipe over ten years ago, it was necessary to dissolve active dry yeast in water before using.
+Yeast: When I originally posted this recipe over ten years ago, it was necessary to dissolve active dry yeast in water before using.
 That isn’t the case anymore (as active dry yeast has been reformulated into smaller particle sizes).
 I’ve edited the recipe to reflect this.
 I use 1 tablespoon of yeast since I buy it in larger bulk packages, but if you are using packets of yeast (the packets include 2 1/4 teaspoons), you can use one packet for this recipe.
 The dough might take a bit longer to rise if using the packet vs one full tablespoon.

 Serving: 1 roll, Calories: 140kcal, Carbohydrates: 29g, Protein: 5g, Fat: 1g, Saturated Fat: 1g, Sodium: 197mg, Fiber: 2g, Sugar: 1g